-Also regarding South Park: Both 200 and 201 have been completely removed from the Region 2 and Region 4 DVD sets, but they exist deep in the corners of the internet with no download required.
+Episodes 200 and 201 of South Park.
+201 has never even aired in some territories.
+Both episodes have been completely removed from the Region 2 and Region 4 DVD sets, but they exist deep in the corners of the internet with no download required.

 Any U.S. Acres segment on Garfield and Friends with the original "U.S. Acres" title card, as the DVDs used the "Orson's Farm" title card.
 This is because the DVD releases are based on the international masters.

 Also missing from the international prints for time constraints are two Screaming With Binky cartoons: one about baseball, and one about a pizza palor.
 Nothing is known about the former, but a fansite has a description of the latter.

 Stickin' Around was a well-loved animated series that aired on the Canadian network YTV from 1996 to 1998, and ran in syndication for almost a full decade afterward.
 A proposed Region 1 DVD release collapsed in 2000, and the only official release the series had was in Australia.
 The only ways to find the episodes now is to hunt for the old VHS releases (which had all the episodes), look up episodes on YouTube or see the complete series on kidlet.tv (which is navigation blocked, and many of the belching sounds used in episodes are silenced).
 Also, when it aired on Fox Kids and Fox Family in America, all episodes had lots of scenes butchered out to make room for commercials, and its American run was also incomplete.